top of page

 Not all seasons are life seasons!

-This might make you uncomfortable, but not all seasons are life seasons.
-We are usually praying for good health, success, and growth.
-These are all excellent things to aim for and pray for, but there are seasons when there is destruction and removal.
 We usually feel like we just have to endure them or that they are to ‘build character’ (which may be true), but the challenge is the word PURPOSE.

 A pink blossoming tree in a large open space

-If it means ‘desire,’ then does God have a desire to remove or kill things in our lives?
-Why would he remove something that maybe He even planted?
-What would be the purpose of that?
-Well, it is also understood that there are seasons of healing and construction or rebuilding.
 Not all things planted are forever!
 We think that because God planted or started something, it must be permanent, but even life itself isn’t permanent.
-It only has an appointed time.
+It only has an appointed time with an appointed ending.

 Can we still trust this season’s process without fully understanding the WHY?